🔧Kernel Modification Management

 Every manual page starts with the

-headerEvery manual page have two fields:
+(*MAN START*)headerEvery manual page have two fields:

-: Specifies the manual page title
+-REVISION:: Specifies the manual version-TITLE:: Specifies the manual page title

 Every manual page must contain one body

-denotes the end of the body
+-BODY START-denotes the start of the body-BODY END-denotes the end of the body

-Optionally, manual pages can contain comments, under the ~~-
+Optionally, manual pages can contain comments, under the ~~- prefix.
+The parser automatically adds comments with the TODO constant to the to-do list.

 After this is done, the manual page gets added to the available manual pages list, which lets the manual page management functions and the viewer manipulate with the parsed manual instance.